Can We Predict Before Executing Machine Learning Agents?: Analysis Insights

 In this section, we analyze the necessity of reasoning, domain sensitivity, generalization to ranking, and the reliability of its confidence.

 \paragraph{Finding 2: Reasoning Unlocks Capabilities, Yet Distinct Cognitive Boundaries Persist Across Domains.}

 Figure~\ref{fig:analysis}(d) identifies \textit{reasoning} as the primary engine, with the Thinking Mode (CoT)~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability, openai2024openaio1card} ($61.3\%$) outperforming Direct Answering ($55.9\%$).
-This performance remains robust across temperatures ($T \in [0, 1.5]$), implying an invariant logical core despite diversified traces.
+This performance remains robust across temperatures ($T \in [0, 1.5]$) and trajectory variance (see Appendix \ref{app:trajectory_variance}), implying an invariant logical core that relies on genuine reasoning rather than exploiting easy artifacts from the same agent run.
 However, this capability is constrained by the problem landscape; Table~\ref{tab:final_compact_matrix_clean} reveals sharp performance stratifications across the Task-Solution matrix.
 On the \textit{Task Dimension}, models demonstrate a preference for NLP ($66.9\%$) and Easy ($63.9\%$) paradigms.
-Simultaneously, the \textit{Solution Dimension} reveals a ``Complexity Tax'' ($59.6\%$ on complex code) and a granularity bottleneck, where the model is more effective at distinguishing broad \textit{Cross-Algo} contrasts (comparing solutions with different algorithms, $62.8\%$).
-Thus, while reasoning is indispensable, it faces limits when navigating intricate code logic or subtle intra-class nuances.
+Simultaneously, analysis on the \textit{Solution Dimension} reveals a comparison preference for Traditional ML within the \textit{Algo Era} ($64.5\%$), a ``Complexity Tax'' ($59.6\%$ on complex code), and a \textit{Granularity} bottleneck, where the model is more effective at distinguishing broad \textit{Cross-Algo} contrasts (comparing solutions with different algorithms, $62.8\%$).
+Thus, while reasoning is indispensable, it faces limits when navigating intricate code logic or subtle intra class nuances.

 Extending the scope to global \textbf{Listwise Ranking} further magnifies this limitation, as Table~\ref{tab:ranking_single_col} reveals a scalability defect where Accuracy@1 drops from the pairwise baseline ($61.3\% \to 31.1\%$) while Spearman Correlation hovers at a notably low level ($\rho \approx 0.23$), indicating that the model \textit{lacks global discrimination capability}, failing to sustain consistency beyond binary interactions.